 We had two remaining stops in Oklahoma before resting our heads at our hotel in Tulsa.

-Our first stop in Oklahoma was to the Chandler Phillips 66 Station.
+Our first stop in Oklahoma was at the Chandler Phillips 66 Station.
 From my research, I knew that this landmark was dilapidated but we agreed to stop anyway.
 It was more dilapidated than I anticipated and was nothing like the pristine condition of the Ambler’s Texaco Station we saw the day before in Illinois.

 The Chandler Phillips 66 Station is a “must do NOT” on any Route 66 trip.
 Not only will it be a disappointment but you will lose a large chunk of time getting to and fro the station off of the toll road.
 The best part of the Chandler Phillips 66 Station was the sign.